masonr/yet-another-bench-script/README.md

 `curl -s https://raw.githubusercontent.com/masonr/yet-another-bench-script/master/yabs.sh | bash`

-Script has been tested on: CentOS 7, Debian 9, Debian 10, Fedora 30, Ubuntu 16.04, Ubuntu 18.04
+This script has been tested on CentOS 7, Debian 9, Debian 10, Fedora 30, Ubuntu 16.04, and Ubuntu 18.04.
+It is designed to not require any external dependencies.

 ## Tests Conducted